michaelchu/optopsy/README.md

+# Development Update (June 1, 2018)

+This library is currently being redeveloped to be better optimized for options backtesting.

+The new version will provide predefined filters to act as building blocks for your option trading strategies.
+No need to extend classes to implement custom trade configurations such as position sizing and commissions.
+These settings can now be defined using existing filters.

+Filters will include (but not limited to):

+**Entry rules:**
+* Days to expiration,
+* Entry Days (Stagger trades)
+* Absolute Delta
+* Percentage out-of-the-money.
+* Contract size

+**Exit rules:**
+* Days to expiration
+* Hold days
+* Profit/Stop loss percent
+* Spread delta
+* Spread price

+Development changes will be made on the `development` branch

 # Optopsy

 This library allows you to backtest options strategies with your own historical options data.
-Use the built-in functions to generate options spreads with adjustable parameters and backtest them with your own custom entry / exit / adjustment criteria.
+Use the built-in filters to generate options spreads with adjustable parameters and backtest them with your own custom entry / exit criterion.

 ## Features
-* Uses Pandas library under the hood to generate options spreads efficiently.
-* Option spreads can be generated with adjustable parameters such as strike width and expiration dates.
-This allows you to create more advance strategies such as broken-wing butterflies/iron condors
-* Generates historical option spread prices for all possible strike combinations from the option chain.
+* **Open source** - Feel free to make requests or contribute to the code base!
+Help out a fellow trader!
-* Use your own options data source by using the built-in data adapters or write your own.
-(Currently supports sqlite)
+* **BYOD** - "Bring your own Data" source by using the built-in data adapters or write your own.
+(Currently supports csv files)
-* Integrated brokerage simulation with market and limit orders
-* Interchangeable and extensible position sizers, slippage and commissions modules (WIP)
-* Optimization support: define a range for your strategy parameters and the system will execute the strategy for each value of the range
+* **Optimization support** - Define ranges for your strategy parameters and the system will execute the strategy for each value of the range

-* The following options strategies are currently supported:
+### Planned Features
+* Option strategy support:
     * Single Calls/Puts
     * Vertical Spreads

-### Planned Features
-* CSV file support
-* Option strategy support:
     * Iron Condors (Iron Butterflies)
     * Covered Stock
     * Combos (Synthetics/Collars)